ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 **Connection Steps:**

-1. Replace the plug of projection screen with WAGO connector.
+1. Replace the plug of the projection screen with the WAGO connector.
 Refer to [4.1.1 WAGO Connector Installation Guide](#4.1.1 WAGO Connector Installation Guide) for Wago connector installation instructions.
 2. Wire Configuration
    - Connect the "UP" wire to the "L" port of the Wago connector.
    - Connect the "DOWN" wire to the "N" port of the Wago connector.
    - Connect the "N" wire to the "G" port of the Wago connector.
-3. Connect to Up-Down port.
+3. Connect to the Up-Down port.
 4. Connect the other end of the wires to the corresponding terminals on the projection screen curtains.

 <img src="./img/note.png" /> **Note**: This wiring configuration is exclusively for use with projection screen curtains.

-After completing the required wiring setup, users can perform up and down operations using the Touch Panel, Web-Console, or Q-NEX APP.
+After completing the required wiring setup, users can perform up and down operations using the Touch Panel, Web Console, or Q-NEX APP.

 <img src="./img/Panel-Up-Down.png"  style="zoom: 25%;" />